Privacy Policy

 GitHub Integration Data

-When you connect a GitHub account, Magpie receives permission to access the repositories you explicitly choose.
-This may include: Repository metadata (such as repository name, file paths, and commit history).
-Content you choose to read, create, or update using Magpie.
+If you connect a GitHub account, Magpie receives permission to access the repositories you explicitly choose via a GitHub App installation.
+This may include repository metadata (such as repository name, file paths, and commit history) and content you choose to read, create, or update using Magpie.
+Magpie may create commits in your repositories only in response to actions you take.
+All commits are authored as the authenticated GitHub user.

 Phone Number & SMS Data